 Serve up this 30-minute, one-pan Skillet Lasagna for those days when you want yummy comfort food…but in less time and with less work!
 Plus: The recipe has only five ingredients.

-I love this recipe because it’s such a good example of the recipes in the book: short ingredient list with items you can find in any grocery store, easy cooking method that’s mostly hands off, and really yummy flavor.
+I love this one-pan pasta recipe because it’s such a good example of the recipes in the book: short ingredient list with items you can find in any grocery store, easy cooking method that’s mostly hands off, and really yummy flavor.

 Enjoy the easy pasta recipe and find more doable recipes for your everyday in my bok, Dinnertime SOS, available everywhere books are sold.